Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Results

 \section{Results}

 In this section, we present the main results of the experimentation conducted to evaluate the effectiveness of the proposed methodology.
 First, we compare our distillation-based approach with recent and promising DG and semantic segmentation alternatives.
 Inspired by popular datasets for image classification, we select four domains (\textit{Generic Tree 2}, \textit{Chard}, \textit{Lettuce}, and \textit{Vineyard}) and evaluate all the methodologies by training on three domains and testing on the fourth.
 The domains are selected to cover different crop dimensions and visual characteristics and guarantee a challenging generalization benchmark.
-Then, we perform an additional evaluation by training the model on all four datasets and testing on four additional target domains (\textit{Pear Tree}, \textit{Zucchini}, \textit{Real Vineyard}, and \textit{Real Miscellaneous}).
-We also report the predicted masks for a qualitative comparison on some random samples.
-In addition, we conduct a small ablation study to investigate the effect of UniStyle feature whitening, the difference between channel-wise and spatial-wise softmax in the computation of the distillation loss, and the importance of specialized single-domain teachers.
+Then, we perform an additional evaluation by training models on all four datasets and testing on five additional target domains (\textit{Pear Tree}, \textit{Zucchini}, \textit{Real Vineyard}, \textit{Real Miscellaneous}, and \textit{VegAnn}).
+In addition, we conduct a small ablation study to investigate the role of different components in our methodology and the importance of specialized single-domain teachers.